Code-Institute-Submissions/TjoAlex-color-game/README.md

         * The user can always use the navigation bar to find everything on the page here also the game by pressing on the name ”game”
     * As a returning visitor, I want to quickly find the information about RGB
         * The user can use the navigation bar to go directly to the rgb section
-        * The user can find a link on the game page on the click for help button holding text about rgb and a link leading to the rob section of the home page
+        * The user can find a link on the game page on the click for help button holding text about rgb and a link leading to the rgb section of the home page
         * The user can scroll down on the home page and quickly find the rgb section.
     * As a returning visitor, I want to easily find the information about how the game works, in case I don't rememeber
         * Scrolling down to the bottom of the home page leads directly to the explanation of how the game works.